-Utility patents can be obtained for processes, machines, articles of manufacture, or composition of matter that are deemed new, useful and non-obvious.
-The traditional subject matter of such utility patents cover tangible, technical inventions, such as improvements to client- server systems, motors, radios, computer chip and various technical product features.
-For example, Boeing’s US patent no. 6,227,447 is patent that covers methods of remotely controlling a vehicle.
+Utility patents can be obtained for processes, machines, articles of manufacture, or composition of matter that are deemed new, useful, and non-obvious.
+The traditional subject matter of such utility patents covers tangible, technical inventions, such as improvements to client-server systems, motors, radios, computer chip, and various technical product features.
+For example, Boeing’s US patent no. 6,227,447 is a patent that covers methods of remotely controlling a vehicle.
 Patents can also be directed for new product features and functions.
-As another example, Facebook’s US patent No. 8,171,128, titled “Communicating a newsfeed of media content based on a member’s interactions in a social network environment,” protects its News feed feature.
+As another example, Facebook’s US patent No. 8,171,128, titled “Communicating a newsfeed of media content based on a member’s interactions in a social network environment,” protects its Newsfeed feature.

 However, while copyrights protect the expression of ideas, they do not protect ideas or concepts themselves.
 For example, a copyright can protect a particular photograph of a bird, but others may still create their own photographs of the same type of bird.

 Another requirement for copyright eligibility is that the work must be “an original work of authorship.
-“Facts, title, phrases, and forms per se cannot be copyrighted.
+“Facts, titles, phrases, and forms per se cannot be copyrighted.

 NEED OF IP STRATEGY

-While intellectual property issues may be something which gets brushed aside during the early stages of a business, developing a diligent and intelligent IP strategy early on is very important.
+While intellectual property issues may be something that gets brushed aside during the early stages of a business, developing a diligent and intelligent IP strategy early on is very important.

-Startups should evaluate the types of intellectual property that can impact their business and strategically consider pursuing patent, trademark and copyright protection as appropriate.
+Startups should evaluate the types of intellectual property that can impact their business and strategically consider pursuing a patent, trademark, and copyright protection as appropriate.

 Defensively, startups should also assess the intellectual property landscape of their business.
 That awareness should include clearance efforts to ensure that the company does not infringe the intellectual property of others, as it develops its products and services.